• Increased effort required to apply brakes

 Q: How do I reset the C0586 code?

 A: After repairs, use an OBD-II scanner to clear the code.
-If the issue is fixed, it should not return.
+If the issue persists, the code will return.